alkal-io/kalium/README.md

  }
 ```

-In addition to reacting to events, On provides a simple way to broadcast events
+In addition to reacting to events, Kalium provides a simple way to broadcast events
 ``` java
  public class PaymentService {
     private On on;